Professional Service Bureau Debt Collection Harassment?

 • Seek the help of a credit repair company or a consumer law attorney

-Consumers can also request that PSB delete the account from their credit report in exchange for payment, known as a “pay-for-delete” agreement.
-However, these agreements are not always enforceable, and consumers should seek the advice of a consumer law attorney before entering into such an agreement.
+You can also request PSB to delete the account from your credit report in exchange for payment, known as a “pay-for-delete” agreement.
+However, these agreements are not always enforceable and you should seek the advice of a consumer law attorney before entering into such an agreement.
 Taking these steps can help you protect your credit score and financial future.

-The following is a sample list of complaints filed against the Professional Service Bureau in the past and can be found on Pacer.org.
+Here are some sample complaints filed against Professional Service Bureau in the past and can be found on Pacer.gov.

 2:12-cv-02583-EFM-DJW Meinhardt v.
 Professional Service Bureau